Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 \begin{myquote} ``I'm not participating in anything (when looking at the headset mirroring).
 I'm simply there observing and spectating.
 So it's of course, not an engaging experience for me.
 I would rather be doing something where we could do it together.
 But we don't have a second headset." \end{myquote}

-Besides headset mirroring, blocking apps and content were also highly rated, due to their preventive nature favored by our participants.
+Besides headset mirroring, blocking apps and blocking content were also highly rated, due to their preventive nature favored by some participants.
 However, a few participants also pointed out the limitation.
 As P17 mentioned, ``\textit{Blocking is not going to be effective.
 There's always going to be something that you don't know about.}''

 To our surprise, while social communication was the most concerning privacy risk to participants, restricting it was not the most effective feature for participants.
 As P18 explained, ``\textit{I mean, it's a question that, if you want your child to be able to communicate socially, it'll be a kind of an all-or-nothing thing.}'' While restricting social communication could prevent children from interacting with strangers, it was also perceived as too limiting and could not ``\textit{help them learn to do things in the correct way.}'' (P18).
-Indeed, passive mediation means stopping children from doing certain things while hindering their chances of learning in practice.
-Navigating such tradeoffs between children's S\&P and their autonomy was a hard process for our participants (more detailed in~\ref{sec:autonomy_tradeoffs}).
+Indeed, passive mediation means stopping children from doing certain things and hindering their chances of learning in practice.
+Navigating such tradeoffs between children's S\&P and their autonomy was a hard process for our participants (as detailed in Section~\ref{sec:autonomy_tradeoffs}).
+In general, we observed that parents of children aged above 13 were more against the idea of using passive features that could hinder children's autonomy.
+Hence, some parental controls were much less important to parents of children aged above 13.
+On the other hand, parents of younger children favored these features for their effectiveness in protecting children from harms.

 For passwords and playtime restrictions, while participants found them effective in directly stopping children from accessing VR, they also noted two main drawbacks that discouraged them from using the two controls: (1) By experience, children are likely to work them around and (2) these two controls are too passive while increasing parents' workload, e.g., having to unlock the headset whenever children want to play.